reaganmcf/Instruction-Scheduler/README.md

 > Note: this **only works with python3**

+For an entire report about the project, view the `Report.md` file.

 ## Usage

 You can pass in an `.iloc` file (or any type, really - as long as it's valid ILOC code), or can pipe in instructions via `stdin`.